 About the Survey

-California Neighborhoods Count will center around creating an inventory of housing units in a selection of 174 neighborhoods across the state.
+California Neighborhoods Count centered around creating an inventory of housing units in a selection of 173 neighborhoods across the state.

-Workers from RAND and its partners will walk neighborhoods and knock on doors in many areas of the state where participation in the census has historically been low.
-About 20,000 housing units are expected to be cataloged and surveyed as a part of the study.
-Residents of these neighborhoods will be given the opportunity to answer the survey by telephone, paper, the internet, or an in-person interview.
-The survey will be administered in English and seven non-English languages.
+Workers from RAND and its partners surveyed neighborhoods and knocked on doors in many areas of the state where participation in the census has historically been low.
+About 23,000 housing units were surveyed as a part of the study.
+Residents of these neighborhoods were given the opportunity to answer the survey by telephone, paper, the internet, or an in-person interview.
+The survey will be administered in English and seven additional languages.

 California has higher proportions of hard-to-count populations, which can make a complete count more challenging.
 These populations include large numbers of renters, non-English-speaking residents and a large homeless population.
 Regions affected include both dense urban neighborhoods and sparsely populated rural areas.